-- · one hotel;
+- one hotel;

-- · three retail properties; and
+- three retail properties; and

 - three residential properties (including one property under construction).

 The Company owns or controls undeveloped land parcels totaling approximately 510.5 acres.
 In addition, the Company has a noncontrolling interest in the Boston Properties Office Value-Added Fund, L.P. (the "Value-Added Fund"), which is a strategic partnership with two institutional investors through which the Company has pursued the acquisition of value-added investments in assets within its existing markets.
-The Company's investments through the Value-Added Fund are not included in its portfolio information or any other portfolio level statistics.
-At June 30, 2012, the Value-Added Fund had investments in 24 buildings comprised of an office property in Chelmsford, Massachusetts and office complexes in Mountain View, California.
+The Company's investments through the Value-Added Fund "Added Fund investments in 24 buildings comprised of an office property in Chelmsford, Massachusetts and office complexes in Mountain View, California.